joycesim/joycesim.github.io/GroupVision/index.md

 EAS 6000 Intro Research & Ethics - 91153 - A (1 credit)

 Classes to consider:
 EAS 4801.
 Mini Planetary Sound
 EAS 8801.
-Career Development
+Career Development.
 EAS 6053.
 Preparing Future Faculty.
 EAS 6316.
 Earthquake Physics - 93439 - Fundamental physics of processes that control fault slips and earthquakes with a focus on the latest emerging research topics in the field.
 EAS 8803 Modern Geodetic Methods.
 ME 6601.
 Introduction to Fluid Mechanics - 94307 - B
 ME 3340.
 Fluid Mechanics - A,B,C,D